Understanding hip dysplasia in babies

 What is hip dysplasia in babies?

 Developmental Dysplasia of the Hip (DDH), or clicky hips as it’s commonly referred to, is where the head of the femur bone doesn’t sit in the hip socket correctly.
 The ligaments of the hip joint may also be loose.
-This can cause the hip to become unstable and will cause problems further down the line if left undiagnosed.
+This can cause the hip to become unstable and will cause problems further down the line if left untreated.

 What can cause hip dysplasia in babies?